A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Introduction

 Most ideas for axion detection use the fact that in the presence of a magnetic field $\v{B}$, the axion sources an effective electric current $\v{J}_{\mathrm{eff}} \simeq g_{a\gamma\gamma} \dot{a} \v{B}$ which in turn sources detectable electromagnetic fields.
 Though many new detection concepts have been proposed in the past decade~\cite{Irastorza:2018dyq,Sikivie:2020zpn,Berlin:2024pzi}, to date only cavity haloscopes have achieved significant sensitivity beyond astrophysical bounds.
 In this class of experiments, originally conceived by Sikivie in the 1980s~\cite{Sikivie:1983ip,Sikivie:1985yu}, a large static magnetic field is applied, and the oscillating effective current resonantly excites a mode of a microwave cavity.
 This approach is well-suited to probing axions with GHz frequencies, corresponding to a mass

 and a symmetry breaking scale of $\sim 10^{12} \, \GeV$~\cite{GrillidiCortona:2015jxo}.
-However, significantly lower axion masses of $m_a \lesssim 10^{-8} \, \eV$ are motivated by string theory and grand unification~\cite{Banks:2003sx,Svrcek:2006yi,Arvanitaki:2009fg,Stott:2017hvl,Broeckel:2021dpz,Demirtas:2021gsq,Gendler:2023kjt,Benabou:2025kgx}.
+However, significantly lower axion masses of $m_a \lesssim 10^{-8} \, \eV/c^2$ are motivated by string theory and grand unification~\cite{Banks:2003sx,Svrcek:2006yi,Arvanitaki:2009fg,Stott:2017hvl,Broeckel:2021dpz,Demirtas:2021gsq,Gendler:2023kjt,Benabou:2025kgx}.
 In this regime, a traditional cavity haloscope would become impractically large.

 This problem can be circumvented using the heterodyne approach to axion detection, in which a microwave cavity is excited in a ``loaded'' mode of angular frequency $\omega_0$.
-This causes the axion's effective current to oscillate at angular frequency $\omega_0 \pm m_a$, which can resonantly drive a ``signal'' mode of angular frequency $\omega_1$ provided that $m_a = |\omega_0 - \omega_1|$.
-A range of lower axion masses can be probed by tuning the small frequency difference between these modes.
+This causes the axion's effective current to oscillate at angular frequency $\omega_0 \pm \omega_a$, where $\omega_a = m_a c^2 / \hbar$ is the axion's angular frequency.
+The effective current can resonantly drive a ``signal'' mode of angular frequency $\omega_1$ provided that $\omega_a = |\omega_0 - \omega_1|$.
+A range of axion masses can be probed by tuning the frequency difference between these modes.
+The axion signal power is proportional to the energy stored in the loaded mode, which can be maintained at a high value in a superconducting cavity.

-The sensitivity of a heterodyne axion experiment depends on the maximum field that can be excited in the loaded mode, the overlap $C_{\text{sig}}$ of the effective current with the signal mode, and the tunability of their frequency difference.
-In addition, one must mitigate noise due to power leaking from the loaded mode to the signal mode, which can result from the cross-coupling $\epsilon$, or from mode mixing induced by mechanical vibrations, characterized by mechanical form factors $\eta_p$.
-Several of these considerations are unique to the heterodyne approach, and require a dedicated study.
+This concept could be used to search for axions with sub-Hz to GHz frequencies.
+However, in addition to the high signal power, there is also noise power due to ``leakage'' from the loaded mode to the signal mode, which can result from the cross-couplings $\chi_{\text{d}, \text{r}}$ (with $\chi_{\text{d}}$ and $\chi_{\text{r}}$ associated with the driving and readout waveguides, respectively) or from mode mixing induced by mechanical vibrations, characterized by mechanical form factors $\eta_p$.
+These noise sources fall rapidly as the axion frequency increases above $\sim$ kHz.
+In addition, the tuning range of a typical cavity would be of order $\sim$ MHz.
+Thus, the heterodyne approach is particularly powerful for $\sim$ kHz to $\sim$ MHz axion frequencies, which are the focus of this work.

+To optimize a heterodyne experiment, one must design a cavity that maximizes the energy that can be stored in the loaded mode, and the dimensionless overlap $C_{\text{sig}}$ of the effective current with the signal mode.
+The mode frequencies should be tunable over a wide range, while maintaining low values for $\chi_{\text{d}, \text{r}}$ and $\eta_p$ to suppress leakage noise.
+Many of these considerations are unique to the heterodyne approach, and require a dedicated study.